≡ Menu

 How much does burial life insurance cost?

 The cost of burial life insurance varies depending on factors such as the amount of coverage, the individual’s age, and health status.
-It’s best to get quotes from multiple insurance companies to compare costs and find the best option for you.
+It’s best to get quotes from multiple insurance companies to compare costs and find the best option.

 Can I use the death benefit from a burial life insurance policy for expenses other than funeral and burial costs?